Surrogate Mother from Georgia - Selection and Compensation

 The selection process of surrogate mother Georgia varies, depending on the agency; becoming a surrogate mother Georgia involves meeting certain qualifications as required by Georgia surrogacy laws.
 Successfully paired surrogate mothers are also properly compensated for their service and are well taken care of throughout their pregnancy in accordance with legislation for surrogacy in Georgia.

-In both Georgia and Ukraine, only gestational surrogacy is allowed.
+In Georgia, only gestational surrogacy is allowed.
 This means that the surrogate mother has no biological or genetic link to the baby.
 Surrogacy laws also ensure that the surrogate mother does not have any legal maternal claims to the child after delivery.

 In comparison, other European countries where surrogacy is also legal, such as Ireland, do not have established legislation that specifies that the surrogate mother does not have legal rights to the child after birth.
 In fact, even when the intended mother is able to use her own eggs for IVF, surrogacy in Ireland does not allow her, as the biological mother, to put her name on the child’s birth certificate because she wasn’t carrying that baby.